-U.S. Bishops Elect Their First Latino President: Archbishop José Gomez
+U.S. Catholic Bishops Elect Their First Latino President: Archbishop José Gomez

 The U.S. Conference of Catholic Bishops selected Archbishop José Gomez as their next president Tuesday, making him the first Latino leader of a group whose roots stretch back more than 100 years.